google/comprehensive-rust/README.md

 to start a web server with the course.
 You'll find the content on
 <http://localhost:3000>.
 You can use `mdbook build` to create a static version
 of the course in the `book/` directory.
+Note that you have to separately build and zip exercises and add them to `book/html`.

 ## Contact